odpi/egeria/open-metadata-resources/open-metadata-deployment/charts/odpi-egeria-vdc/README.md

 This fragment is generated using the parameters above by the template code in [kafkaext.tpl](templates/kafkaext.tpl).
 For other cloud providers, you will need to update templates/_kafkaext.tpl and consider contributing back to the project!

+Topics may need to be manually configured - for more details see [topic connector readme](../../../../open-metadata-implementation/adapters/open-connectors/event-bus-connectors/open-metadata-topic-connectors/kafka-open-metadata-topic-connector/README.md)

 ## Load Balancing & Ingress

 The current chart will by default use NodePort for external access.
 To configure an external load balancer / ingress service refer